Sarah-HP/ed-elect/data/schoolchoicepopularity_education_next/readme.txt

 // FOR THE D3

+1. I manually entered charter school popularity by year into a list of dictionaries.

+2. The data came Education Next, "Program on Education Policy and Governance: Trends in the Education Next Survey: Question Wording and Data over Time", Page 9 (row 7), and Page 11 (row 7).
+Graphic adapted from: bl.ocks.org

-I manually entered charter school popularity by year into a list of dictionaries.
-Further details on the data transformations are available in the d3 code annotations (also on the school choice page)
+3. Further details on the data transformations are available in the d3 code annotations (also on the school choice page).
+This file is available under scripts/